14 Sep You Can’t Steal Abundance

 Stealing is Unethical

 It recently occurred to me I should mention these things.
 Someone in my professional life was stealing and encouraging me to steal.
 It wasn’t the obvious kind of stealing.
 It might not have been obvious to anyone.
 And it’s not that I’ve never stolen.
-But I don’t anymore and that’s got to do with why we do “peaceful, ethical money management and nonprofit fundraising.”
+But I don’t anymore and that’s got to do with how I teach, write about, promote, and do fundraising.

 Honesty with Money is Basic